tlent/set-cover-optimization/README.md

 ## Algorithm Overview

 The programs employ a backtracking algorithm to find an exact minimum set cover for a given set of sets.
-It iteratively selects different combinations of sets until the minimum set cover is identified.
-For each iteration the algorithm incorporates the following checks to optimize the process:
+The algorithm iteratively selects different combinations of sets until the minimum set cover is identified.
+For each iteration the algorithm incorporates the following checks to optimize the
+process:

 - **Subset Elimination:** If a set is a subset of another set, the subset is excluded from consideration.
 This eliminates redundant sets, as choosing a